The definitive guide to cloud storage

 You can’t physically touch the machine itself in the public cloud, but you can manage it remotely through web browser interfaces.

 One of the primary features of the cloud is virtualization.
-Virtual machines are created with software that divides the computing power, storage and memory of given hardware into various smaller parts, each governing and overseeing their individual operating system.
+Virtual machines are created with software that divides the computing power, storage and memory of given hardware into various smaller parts, each governing and overseeing their operating system.

 Cloud computing is a generic term that can be divided and utilize into three different categories: